 - 1. Non-Residential Development All ground floor building façades that face a public street shall contain a minimum of 50 percent of its surface in windows and/or doors, with the window sill no higher than 30 inches above the finish floor.
 The second floor shall contain a minimum of 30 percent of its surface in windows. - 2.
-Darkly tinted windows and/or reflective glass are prohibited.
+Darkly tinted windows and/or reflective mirrored or opaque glass are [Cond.34; Line 68] prohibited at the ground floor.
 The amount of window surface covered with signage shall be limited as per the C-1 zone.